majidbl/goaccontant/README.md

 - [x] Using JWT Authentication for User login.
 - [ ] Edit Spend and Income money in database by user.

+## Notice
+There is a few problem that I will fix them as soon as possible